bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/i/IsLiftingBracket_0Py8wuJJrAwPXDvufAW9rN/Documentation.md

-Is it a connection between two different heights?
-Yes/no
+Indicates whether the connection is done between rail with different height (TRUE) or with same height (FALSE).